 To make an appointment, please go to our contact page here.
 Click on the name of the person you would like to make an appointment with, then click "Request an appointment."
 Enter a subject and brief message then “Click to Request An Appointment.”
 Select a time that works for you from the pop-up box.
 Then click send.

 If you have questions about how to get started and need help understanding how everything works or help selecting a program, it is best to meet with a peer counselor.
-The peer counselors are Abby, Kelly, Daniel, Meredith and Jayde.
+The peer counselors are Abby, Kelly, Daniel, Meredith , Remy and Chloe.

 If you have questions about selecting courses on your program or questions about academics, it is best to meet with the Education Abroad Coordinator.

 Don’t hesitate to get in contact with us if you have any questions or concerns at any point.
 We look forward to meeting with you soon to help you plan your study abroad!